delbertooo/blame-your-provider/README.md

 # Blame Your Provider

 This is a small stack which collects metrics of your internet.
-You can yeet this metrics to your provider, blaming them not giving you the internet you deserve.
+You can yeet this metrics to your provider, blaming them for not giving you the internet you deserve.

 ![Preview: one possible dashboard](screenshots/dashboard.png)